ANTHROBOT

 A human robot dance performance

-Robots are the future, they exist in the science fiction worlds of books, films and games.
-But even today, it is impossible to imagine industry and medical technology without them.
-They are also increasingly finding their way into our everyday lives: Vacuum robots, cloud-based voice services and care robots are widespread.
+Robots are the future – a staple of science fiction worlds in books, films and games.
+But even today, they are already an integral part of industry and medical technology.
+Increasingly, they are entering our everyday lives: robotic vacuum cleaners, cloud-based voice services and care robots are widely used.

-It is up to us to find a way of dealing with them.
+It is up to us to find ways of living with them.

-What will these robots mean to us, who will we be, what will they be for us and how will we live with them across generations?
+What will these robots mean to us?
+Who will we become in relation to them?
+What will they be to us – and how will we, across generations, live together with them?

 PRODUCTION